lteu/netprog/demo2/README.md

 ====
 This demo shows the speed of link-list-based model.

-Conclusion is that compiling is still SLOW, even though computing is as fast as the matrix-based version.
+We find out that the compiling is still SLOW, the execution is as fast as the matrix-based version.